alexanderovie/datos/docs/classes/MultiCarouselDataforseoLabsSerpElementItem.md

 > `optional` **items**: [`MultiCarouselElement`](MultiCarouselElement.md)[]

-Defined in: main.ts:106933
+Defined in: main.ts:116097

-contains results featured in the ‘hotels_pack’ element of SERP
+additional items present in the element if there are none, equals null

 #### Implementation of